nocturn9x/giambio/README.md

 __Note__: You may wonder whether you can mix async libraries: for instance, can we call `trio.sleep` in a giambio application?
 The answer is no, we can't, and this section explains why.
-When you call `await giambio.sleep`, it asks `giambio.run` to pause the current task, and to do to it talks a language that only `giambio.run` can understand.
+When you call `await giambio.sleep`, it asks `giambio.run` to pause the current task, and to do so it talks a language that only `giambio.run` can understand.
 Other libraries have other private "languages", so mixing them is not possible: doing so will cause  giambio to get very confused and most likely just explode spectacularly badly